maxbachmann/mqtt-mm2-gateway/README.md

 Please keep the following in mind:

--  Make sure you're running the latest version.
+-  __Bug Reports__:  Make sure you're running the latest version.
 If the issue(s) still persist: please open a clearly documented [issue](https://gitlab.com/CaptnsTech/snips-mm2-bridge/issues) with a clear title.
--  **Minor Bug Fixes**: Please send a pull request with a clear explanation of the issue or a link to the issue it solves.
+-  __Minor Bug Fixes__: Please send a pull request with a clear explanation of the issue or a link to the issue it solves.
--  **Major Bug Fixes**: please discuss your approach in an GitLab [issue](https://gitlab.com/CaptnsTech/snips-mm2-bridge/issues) before you start to alter a big part of the code.
+-  __Major Bug Fixes__: please discuss your approach in an GitLab [issue](https://gitlab.com/CaptnsTech/snips-mm2-bridge/issues) before you start to alter a big part of the code.
--  **New Features**: please discuss in a GitLab [issue](https://gitlab.com/CaptnsTech/snips-mm2-bridge/issues) before you start to alter a big part of the code.
+-  __New Features__: please discuss in a GitLab [issue](https://gitlab.com/CaptnsTech/snips-mm2-bridge/issues) before you start to alter a big part of the code.
 Without discussion upfront, the pull request will not be accepted / merged.

 ## Planned
 1.  password/username and tls support for mqtt